wangqinNick/tp/docs/DeveloperGuide.md

 handles the logic itself.

 It will create a Command object, no matter whether the user command is valid or not (if it is not, then an IncorrectCommand object is created).
-This Command object is then passed back to the main class Duke for execution.
+This Command object passes back to the main class Duke for execution.

 ![UML class diagram for Parser Family Classes](/docs/diagrams/ParserClassDiagram.png?raw=true)